CalebHicks1/cloud-storage-integration/src/API/README.md

 ### 5 - Invalid File
 Tells the parent that an invalid file was given when trying to upload or download.

+### 6 - EOF
+Tells the parent that the input pipe was broken/closed before a shutdown command.